 Bhatt believes the power of AI will drastically change the hospitality industry by creating new standards of operation for hotels.
 As she explains, “In hospitality as well there are so many low cognitive jobs like checking customers in, billing, checking them out etc. that AI and machines can help with — hospitality is for personal experience and personable charm!”
-With the help of AI, hotels can enhance the guest experience at every touchpoint — by increasing guest engagement and in-stay service recovery.
+With the help of AI, hotels can enhance the guest experience at every touchpoint by increasing guest engagement and in-stay service recovery.

-Already, a large number of major hotel players have integrated, or are in the process of integrating, some form of AI technology.
+A number of major hotel players have integrated, or are in the process of integrating, some form of AI technology.
 The Cosmopolitan of Las Vegas introduced Rose, their AI concierge, in early January of this year.
 When guests check in they are given a calling card with Rose’s number, which they can text for anything they may need throughout their stay.

-Like Rose, AI technology in the hospitality industry has mainly revolved around messaging strategies.
+Like Rose, most AI technology in the hospitality industry has revolved around messaging strategies.
 As Hilton’s Vice President of Digital Product Innovation explains: “Messaging, especially messaging done right at scale, is really going to be a big game changer for the hotels”.

 While messaging does open doors for increased guest engagement, the focus tends to be limited to physical requests.
 Guests are not being given a channel to express their emotions and opinions on their current stay.
-In order to truly provide your guests with a memorable experience, you must delve below the surface and unlock a deeper understanding of their true satisfaction.
+In order to truly provide guests with a memorable experience, hotels must delve below the surface and unlock a deeper understanding of their true satisfaction.

 We created Helix to solve this extremely prevalent problem, a solution that focuses on creating a channel of communication for guests to disclose their true overall in-stay experience.
-With Helix, hotel staff are immediately notified of unsatisfied guests and have the opportunity to remediate any issues in-stay.
+With Helix, staff members are immediately notified of unsatisfied guests and have the opportunity to resolve any issues in-stay.
 Since guests are able to fully voice their concerns, the hotel staff can guarantee each guest feels valued and leaves with memorable experiences.